Support and deliver CPD

 Presenters will be paid a fee and expenses.

-Please contact us if there will be more than three presenters to discuss further.
+Please contact us if there will be more than three presenters so that relevant discussions can take place.

 Your submission should total no more than 1200 words (exclusive of the title).